-I don’t feature much based on tuners, as their work are usually done on known car models.
+I don’t feature much based on tuners, as their work are usually done on existing (type approved) car models.

-However, when Motoren Technik-Mayer – more commonly known as MTM – decided to piece an enhancement in what seems as their own type approved model, things get more worthy of a mentioning.
+As Motoren Technik-Mayer – more commonly known as MTM – decided to piece an enhancement in what seems as their own type approved model, things get more worthy of being mentioned.

-Back in the end of 1993, Mayer starter working with a 1993 Audi S4 as a customer commisioning.
-The task at hand was to create a spectacular Avant, capable of 300 km/h.
+At end of 1993, Mayer starter working with a 1993 Audi S4 as a customer commissioning.
+The task at hand; to create a spectacular Avant capable of 300 km/h.

-What you see is a kevlar widebody Audi S4.
-Hidden under the wide arches and ensuring an equal rolling radius, is a set of BBS center-lock wheels from the EB110: 10 & 13J18 featuring a staggering 245/40 tires up front, and 305/30 at the rear – quite extreme back in the mid 90s!
+That resulted in this kevlar wide-body Audi S4, executed by Schneider Motorsport.
+Hidden under the wide arches and ensuring an equal rolling radius, is a set of BBS center-lock wheels from the Bugatti EB110.
+They are a whooping 10 & 13J18 feat. staggering 245/40 tires up front, and 325/30 at the rear – quite extreme back in the mid 90s!

 Even if the arches are perfectly matching the design of the “soap bar”-design Audi, other changes are apparent too.
-Side mirrors are of a cup-inspired design and is hugging the A-pillars, and the rear bumper features a tucked away diffusor section for dual exhaust, while the rest of the car is very subtle and true to the original design.
+Side mirrors are of a cup-inspired design and is hugging the A-pillars, simply to reduce drag.
+The rear bumper features a tucked away diffusor section for dual exhaust, while the rest of the car is very subtle and true to the original design.

 The exception may be the front spoiler though, and a rather well-ventilating one.
 To be honest, I find it noticeable how this design is seen on the A!vantgarde styling that was offered for 1st gen. Audi A4 1995 upwards.